Temporary absences from your home

 If your home is vacant for more than six months and an extension of the six-month period has not been approved we may need to take legal action to get the property back.

 This is because we have to make sure public housing is used as effectively and fairly as we can.

 Usually, you'll have to pay rent and look after your home, even when you're not there.

 In some special circumstances you may be able to pay less rent.
 Discuss your circumstances with your housing services officer.

 - Fill in the temporary absence form (.doc)

 - Give it to your housing services officer.

-For more detailed information, see the temporary absence chapter in the tenancy management manual on our departmental website.
+For more detailed information, see the temporary absence chapter in the tenancy management manual on our Providers website.